nqxcode/laravel-lucene-search/README.md

 php artisan search:clear
 ```

+By default the index is rebuilt for each model for each class specified in a config.
+For filtering of models in case of index rebuilding each model's class can implements `SearchableInterface`.

 ### Register events for models

 For register models events (save/update/delete) `use SearchTrait` and call `registerEventsForSearch` method of trait in `boot` method of model: